Foods for Lactating Mothers:

 glucose demand (such as those who are preterm, small for gestational age or who have experienced significant

-intrapartum hypoxic/ischaemic stress, those who are ill and those whose mothers are diabetic) (5) if their
+intrapartum hypoxic/ischemic stress, those who are ill and those whose mothers are diabetic) (5) if there

 blood sugar fails to respond to optimal breastfeeding or breast-milk feeding